sparkflows/sparkflows-docs/docs/installation/configuration/https/ssl-certificate.rst

 Pre-Requisites
 ---------

-Inorder to Configured Valid Certificate into Fire Insights, Below are some pre requisites:
+In order to configure a valid certificate in Fire Insights, the following pre-requisites are needed:

 #.
-Valid Certificate in jks format
+Valid Certificate in JKS format
-#. keystore password
+#.
+Keystore Password
-#. server keystore alias
+#.
+Server Keystore Alias